-- entrepreneurial or collaborative links either with external organizations or with in-house companies. - Where appropriate, register patents to protect intellectual property. - Will be actively developing their own research network with researchers in other institutions, nationally and internationally. - Will communicate with users of, and communities relevant to, the research and, as appropriate, the subjects of their research.
+- Where the research topic permits, begin to develop entrepreneurial or collaborative links either with external organisations or with in-house companies. - Where appropriate, and with support from RIN, register patents to protect intellectual property. - Actively develop their own research network with researchers in other institutions, nationally and internationally. - Communicate with users of, and communities relevant to, the research and, as appropriate, the subjects of their research. - Undertake additional or alternative duties commensurate with the grade as deemed appropriate by the PI. - Contribute to the continuous development of the School. - Positively Support and promote the University's values in all aspects of work. - Abide by all University Regulations and Policies relevant to the role. - Observe the strict rules of confidentiality applicable to work within the School.